 Using the methods listed above, we think you’ll be able to not only determine the age of your property and the date of construction but to find out a little more about its earlier uses and residents.

-Not only is researching your property’s history a fascinating activity, but it can help you decide how to decorate your home and may enable you to raise the asking price a little when selling.
+Beyond this, not only is researching your property’s history a (dare we say it!) fun activity, but it can help you decide how to decorate your home and may enable you to raise the asking price a little when selling.
 It can also help you to understand the risks involved in the renovation of a building of that age.

 Upon finding out the age of their property, some homeowners make the decision to uncover or restore old features to give their home a stronger sense of identity and to honour its past.